ITT-21SS-UR/assignment-5-text-entry-lm/text_input.md

 Another limitation is the extremely low number of participants.
 To get meaningful and generalizable results the study should be conducted with a lot more participants (n > 30) that are more diverse regarding their knowledge level of text input techniques and their keyboard usage.

 Finally, the measurement of the input speed was not very good.
 Our definitions of when a word or sentence was finished works for simple sentences like the ones used in this study, but won’t for more diverse and complex sentences.
 Better ways to track input would definitively be needed for this issue, for example the current word and even the characters of the word could be traversed one by one while the user enters the text, which could be used to check if the last character of a word or the last word of a sentence has been entered.

 ## Results

+Unfortunately, logging the data for the autocompletion conditions didn’t work due to the implementation of the measuring logic and the way the autocompletion was implemented.
+In the ```insertText()``` method in the text_input_technique.py, where the replacing of the current word with the selected autocompletion option happens, the old input is deleted first which causes the measuring logic to fail as in the ```eventFilter()``` the keyboard input is checked key for key and the logic relies on the last entered char and the input history in general, which obviously isn’t the same after replacing the current input.
+Because of this only the two conditions without autocompletion provided useful results so we couldn’t compare our own input technique with them and can therefore neither reject nor accept our hypothesis.

 <br>